 Nearly 64% of consumers say they seek out brands that share their values.
 That means that the majority of users are interested in learning more about a brand if a post resonates with them.
 They also become more likely to follow a brand’s account and engage more consistently in the future, potentially leading to sales.

 HYLETE, a community-backed performance apparel brand takes value-driven social media to the next level.

 “You’re not going to get someone to order that many times unless they feel connected to a brand.” – Jon Palmer, Lead Marketing Manager for HYLETE

-Looking ahead, 2019 can still be a year of growth for brands, but it will be growth fueled by meaningful interactions.
+Looking ahead, this can still be a year of growth for brands, but it will be growth fueled by meaningful interactions.